openstack/neutron/doc/source/admin/deploy-lb-selfservice.rst

 #.
 The self-service bridge forwards the packet to the VXLAN interface (8)
    which wraps the packet using VNI 101.
 #.
 The underlying physical interface (9) for the VXLAN interface forwards
-   the packet to the network node via the overlay network (10).
+   the packet to the compute node via the overlay network (10).

 The following steps involve the compute node: